What is velopharyngeal dysfunction?

 Children with velopharyngeal conditions require specialized speech therapy techniques.
 Our team of speech therapists is specially trained to evaluate and treat children with VPD, and will work with your family to make the appropriate treatment recommendations and referrals for therapy, both within CHOP in the Center for Childhood Communication and with specialists in your community.

 Our team will refer your child to a psychologist if indicated to help them cope with any social challenges related to their condition, such as forming relationships or functioning in school.
-The Division of Plastic and Reconstructive Surgery has a dedicated psychologist who specializes in supporting children and adolescents with appearance differences or other conditions that have an impact on development or social activities.
+The Division of Plastic, Reconstructive and Oral Surgery has a dedicated psychologist who specializes in supporting children and adolescents with appearance differences or other conditions that have an impact on development or social activities.
 Learn more about the psychosocial support services available to your child.

 If your child is 3 1/2 years of age or older, is speaking, and is suspected of having VPD or has a diagnosis of VPD, he is a good candidate for The Children’s Hospital of Philadelphia’s (CHOP) multidisciplinary Velopharyngeal Dysfunction Program (VPD Program).

 The VPD Program brings together all of the related specialties that may be needed to manage both the functional and social aspects of your child’s condition.
 During his clinic visits, he will receive coordinated care from a multidisciplinary team, including the core components of plastic surgery, speech pathology and psychology.
 Your child’s care team may also include experts from audiology, genetics, radiology, and more.